 So, make sure that anything you buy has a mix of structure and padding.
 We don’t recommend any soft mattresses, and we think that only lighter back-sleepers should be choosing firm models.
 Medium-firm tends to be the best choice for most people.
 If you’ve got a larger frame and sleep on your side, you might consider a medium model.
 Just be sure that you’re not allowing for any spinal curvature in the middle of your back!

-The Worst Mattress Choices for 2019
+The Worst Mattress Choices

 As well as focusing on the absolute best options, it’s important to know which ones you should absolutely not consider under any circumstances!
 As always, run screaming when you see flyers advertising $99 mattresses.
 If these are traditional inner spring mattresses, they will be made with a series of interconnecting springs that bend, break and rust right off the bat.
 That’s why we don’t recommend them here.